Helping individuals and families be financially stable.

 - Between 200-300 families are dealing with homelessness in Olmsted County.
 Housing instability is directly linked to poor health outcomes, educational outcomes and employment outcomes.

 - People who understand money management and the importance of banking, budgeting and savings are better equipped for a successful financial future.
-Over $4 million in tax refunds were returned to low income people participating in the free tax preparation program in Olmsted County.

 The programs United Way is partnering with help: